-- 1. Processor requests data from memory, state of line is exclusive. - 2.
-Processor requests data from memory, other processor sees the request, puts his copy on the bus and the memory request is cancelled.
-Both processors set the state of the cached line to shared. - 3.
-Processor requests data from memory, other processor sees the request, puts his modified copy on the bus and the memory request is cancelled.
-The modified value is written back to memory.
-Both processors set the state of the cached line to shared. - 4. locally cached value is updated, state remains modified. - 5. locally cached value is updated and its state changes from exclusive to modified. - 6.
-Modyfying processor broadcasts and invalidate message on the bus, other processors set their state to invalid, local value is updated and its state is set to modified.
+- 1. Processor requests data from memory, other processor sees the request.
+Both processors set the state of the cached line to shared. - 2.
+Processor requests data from memory, other processor sees the request, The modified value is written back to memory.
+Both processors set the state of the cached line to shared. - 3. locally cached value is updated, state remains modified. - 4. locally cached value is updated and its state changes from exclusive to modified. - 5.
+Modyfying processor broadcasts an invalidate message on the bus, other processors set their state to invalid, local value is updated and its state is set to modified.